⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 While SSG is often the go-to for many people due to its own benefits, SSR poses its own unique benefits that make it a great choice as well.

-• SSR pages will always display the latest data because they are generated on the server with every request from the user.
-This means you can fetch data from APIs with every request to ensure you’re always getting the latest data to display.
+• SSR pages will always display the latest data because they are generated on the server in response to every request.
+This means you can fetch the latest data from APIs every time someone requests a page to ensure you’re always displaying the latest data.

 • If you need access to the page request for things like URL parameters or HTML headers, then SSR makes this easy since they’re all included in the request object for you to use.